prlygates1121/PurpleCore/README.md

 ## Compilation Flags

-You can choose to set the following compilation flags in
+You can choose to set the following compilation flags in `params.v` in the sources.

 1. `SIMULATION`.